cojaq/hugo_teste/content/project/symbol-detection/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---

-## QR code detection in natural images
-See An Evaluation of Deep Learning Techniques for QR Code Detection (by L. Blanger, N.S.T.
-Hirata, to appear in ICIP2019).
-Source code is available in our Data+Code page.
-In brief we will release the annotated dataset used to evaluate some deep network models.
-We also compare the performance of deep models to the performance of an earlier model based on the Viola-Jones object detection framework (code FastQR)

 ## Symbol detection in graphics
 Detecting symbols in handwritten graphics is challenging due to the variations of handwriting but also the variety and diveristy of symbols types.
 An evaluation of Faster R-CNN for detecting symbols in handwritten mathematical expressions and flowcharts is described in Symbol detection in online handwritten graphics using Faster R-CNN (by F.D.
 Julca-Aguilar, N.S.T.
 Hirata, DAS2018).
 Source code is available in our Data+Code page.